ast-n/cv4gt/README.md

 ---
 ### 3. Run the solution
-Still need to couple together the starting of frontend and backend, but without having linked these together, I'll assume these instructions work.
-Commands issued in the main directory of the project for now.

-THIS DOESN'T WORK YET BECAUSE THEY DON'T TALK!!!!!
+Frontend and backend need to be ran separately currently.
+We will make a proper all-in-one application at some point.
+Listed below are the commands to run the two halves.
+Run them from the base folder of the repo.

 #### Backend
 ```bash